BrunoThums/HeaderCheck/README.md

   - Don't worry about directories
 - hc file_with_urls
 - hc single_URL
-- OBS: if there's some URLs with errors, save to a file and run:
+- OBS: if there's some URLs with errors, save to a file and run the auxiliary script:
-  - `hc_h file`
+  - `hc_h file` (the extra data or status code come from redirects, stay aware)

 ## What it can do?
 - (Obviously) check some headers of a single URL or a file of URLs []